Premises liability lawsuits against government employees

 The law allows certain defenses for government employees when actions are brought under these sovereign liability exemptions.
 The employee may claim that they were acting as required under state statute or some other duty, or that the action was within their statutorily granted discretion.
 Government officials may claim defenses that have previously been used by other officials in similar cases.

 When a person is injured by a dangerous condition on government property, an attorney may be able to assist.
 The attorney may be able to bring a lawsuit for premises liability against the government in accordance with these sovereign immunity exemptions.
-For a free consultation, call the premises liability attorneys at Goodrich & Geist today for a free consultation at 412-766-1455 or 800-806-2456.
+For a free consultation, call the premises liability attorneys at Goodrich and Geist today at 412-766-1455 or 800-806-2456.